|

 authors writing about the Vietnam War: American, communist North Vietnamese,

-has been observed that the voice from former South Vietnam has produced
+been observed that the voice from former South Vietnam has produced little

-little echo within the international literary forum, chiefly because of a
+echo within the international literary forum, chiefly because of a shortage

-shortage of translations into English, and even works originally written in
+of translations into English, and even works originally written in English

 In my opinion, the American

-publishing houses are very sharp in detecting what investment will bring them
+houses are very sharp in detecting what investment will bring them maximum

-bamboo curtain that blocked the truth in favor of propaganda for so many
+curtain that blocked the truth in favor of propaganda for so many years, the

-years, the image of the North Vietnamese soldier, supposedly symbolizing the
+image of the North Vietnamese soldier, supposedly symbolizing the army of the

-army of the people, was previously regarded mythical by many Americans.
-The American reading public have the need
+people, was previously regarded mythical by many Americans.
+The American reading public

-to know the portrait of the North Vietnamese enemy who was capable of
+have the need to know the portrait of the North Vietnamese enemy who

-meantime, they don't care to learn about the ARVN soldier who was described
+In the meantime, they don't care to learn about the ARVN soldier who

-by the American press throughout the Vietnam War with a full range of
+was described by the American press throughout the Vietnam War with a full

-negative attributions – to a certain level such a view seems to have served
+range of negative attributions – to a certain level such a view seems to have

-will not necessarily have real value, but they certainly will maintain some
+sculpture, will not necessarily have real value, but they certainly will

-power of attraction responding to the taste of the American public for some
+maintain some power of attraction responding to the taste of the American

 I don't mean to say that the